 Ex Libris - A book review page compiled by Will Duquette and others.
 There are sections for genres other than SF as well.
 I recently found this one through a link at cordwainer-smith.com.

 Fantastic Fiction is another bibliographic database, which claims to have listings of over two thousand authors of science fiction, fantasy, and horror.

 Index to Science Fiction Anthologies and Collections -know the name of a story but not the author, or vice versa?
 Peruse this database of anthologies and single author collections to find what you're looking for.
-It is limited to titles published before 1984, but still has a vast array of information.
+Limited to titles published before 1984 (Later entries in the Locus Index below).

-The Internet Speculative Fiction Database - perhaps the most comprehensive online collection of information concerning authors' bibiliographies, magazine contents, and statistical listings of SF & Fantasy stories available.
-Off-line for several months, they are back in business thanks to their new sponsor, Texas A&M University's Cushing Library.
+The Internet Speculative Fiction Database - perhaps the most comprehensive online collection of information concerning author bibiliographies, magazine contents, and statistical listings of SF & Fantasy stories available.

 Locus Online - your one-stop for all that's news in the SF and Fantasy genres.
 It was honored by fans a few years back with the first ever Hugo award for Best SF Website.